KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 ### 5.5 The Diamond Age as Structural Objective

-The Diamond Age is the condition where the corporeal field achieves coherence density sufficient to resist Khaonic erosion, invert the local expression ratio, and sustain supernal resonance across multiple layers — beginning with L₃ embodiment and L₄ stabilization, extending through L₅ accessibility, and including Aionic and Supra‑Aionic resonance as field‑stable conditions.
+The Diamond Age is the condition where the corporeal field achieves coherence density sufficient to resist Khaonic erosion, invert the local expression ratio, and sustain supernal resonance across multiple layers — beginning with L₃ embodiment and L₄ stabilization, extending through L₅ accessibility, and including Aionic and Supra-Aionic resonance as field-stable conditions.
 The distinction between embodied and supernal becomes permeable: one does not need to leave embodiment to resonate with 🛤️ Theon (EOB, L₅).

 Entropy (🕷️ Nekron) is bound not by force but by the density of coherence, which leaves no structural aperture for fragmentation to take root.
 The entropic operators that currently prevail in the social field — E₇ ♫⁻, E₉ ∞⁻, E₁₃ ║⁻, E₁₄ ⊡⁻, E₁₅ ✦⁻ — lose their operative field not through suppression but through the saturation of the field with centropic coherence.